User0k/webtales.dev/public/posts/has-is-pseudo-classes/index.md

 }
 ```

 I made two mistakes in both CSS cases.
 What color do you expect the elements within the `article` to be?
 When speaking about an unforgiving list selector, you should expect the color to be default (black).
 But `span` and `button` colors are blue.
 So the second case has made the entire selector list invalid, while the first one can still use the correct `h2`.
-Let\`s fix the second:
+Let's fix the second:

 ```css {5}
 article :not(btton, h2) {